 - 12. The job you sent over most recently is shown in the LCD display. - 13.
 To run that job, just press the GO button on the keyboard. - 14.
-To run a previous job, press the JOB button on the keypad and then scroll through the sent jobs by pressing the UP arrow key or the Down Arrow Key.
+To run a previous job, press the JOB Key on the keypad and then scroll through the sent jobs by pressing the $\hat{U}$ UP Arrow key or the $\mathcal{P}$ Down Arrow Key.
 The corresponding job names will be displayed in the LCD Display Panel.
 If more than one job of the same name is sent over, it is numbered after the word Job. - 15.
 Press GO when the job to be run is displayed in the LCD Display Panel.
 The Engraving job will now start.